a4004/rants/entries/0-ntlm_hacking.md

 - DHCP (Dynamic Host Configuration Protocol) https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol

-We won't go into how these protocols work in this rant, however just be aware that these are commonly used in local networks to provide automatic discovery of services and devices on the network.
-Now, anything that is automatic clearly has some weaknesses and unfortunately, spoofing/poisoning is one of them.
+I'm not going to go into full detail on all of these protocols however just be aware that these are commonly used in local networks to provide automatic discovery of services and devices on the network.
+Now, anything that is automatic evidently must have some weaknesses and that is indeed what spoofing/poisoning is an example of.

-There are mitigations of course and many networks employ detection systems to try catch and block attempts to poison the networt but they aren't 100% perfect.

-Back to our attack, once `responder` has poisoned the network, it will spawn a number of fake servers which will answer to a client's request for a service, and in turn capture their Net-NTLM hash which can then be cracked. `responder` is configured by default to spawn all of the following servers: `HTTP`, `HTTPS`, `WPAD Proxy`, `Auth proxy`, `SMB`, `Kerberos`, `SQL`, `FTP`, `IMAP`, `POP3`, `SMTP`, `DNS`, `LDAP`, `RDP`, `DCE-RPC`, `WinRM`.
+Once `responder` has poisoned the network, it will spawn a number of fake servers which will answer to a client's request for a service, and in turn capture their Net-NTLM hash which can then be cracked. `responder` is configured by default to spawn all of the following servers: `HTTP`, `HTTPS`, `WPAD Proxy`, `Auth proxy`, `SMB`, `Kerberos`, `SQL`, `FTP`, `IMAP`, `POP3`, `SMTP`, `DNS`, `LDAP`, `RDP`, `DCE-RPC`, `WinRM`.

 On a Windows network, the most common type of server you would find is SMB, which stands for Server Message Block, that is used to provide shared access to files on a dedicated fileserver as well as shared access to organisation resources such as printers, scanners, media and other IoT devices.